Saharan dust: Saharan dust trajectory

 The meteorology in the Sahara is affected by the Sahel climate.
 This meteorology condition will determine the direction, speed, altitude, trajectory, distance travel, and duration of Saharan dust in the surrounding regions.
-The trajectory of Saharan Dust is measured by the visibility of Saharan Dust plume which can be detected by forecasters.
+The trajectory of Saharan Dust is measured by the visibility of Saharan Dust plume that can be detected by forecasters.
 Scientists monitor the plume using data from several satellites, such as GOES-16, NOAA-20, and the NOAA/NASA Suomi-NPP, where others use in-situ monitoring such as Aerosol Robotic NETwork (AERONET) and radiometric measurements such as Terra Multi-angle Imaging Spectro-Radiometer (MISR), Cloud‐Aerosol Lidar, and Infrared Pathfinder Satellite Observation (CALIPSO) with Eulerian and Lagrangian approach.
 Since the 2000s, The Hybrid Single-Particle Lagrangian Integrated Trajectory model (HYSPLIT) can be used to track the back trajectory of air masses, dust dispersion and deposition.

 Saharan dust can travel over large distances through the troposphere.
 The trajectory of Saharan dust is divided into three categories.
 The westward trajectory, also known as transatlantic transport, reaches the Gulf of Guinea, the Caribbean, the United States of America, and South America.
-The northward trajectory is toward the Mediterranean and southern Europe and can sometimes extend further north to Scandinavia.
+The northward trajectory is toward the Mediterranean and southern Europe and can sometimes extend farther north to Scandinavia.
 The last one is the eastward trajectory to the eastern Mediterranean and the Middle East.
 Furthermore, Saharan dust can experience transcontinental transport to Japan via the easterly trajectory where about 50% of the dust particles come from Saharan dust.
 The estimation of the dust deposition from these trajectories is 170 Tg/yr in the Atlantic, 25 Tg/yr in Mediterranean and 5 Tg/yr in Caribbean.